 Select Home Warranty

-Select Home Warranty offers three plans that are all more affordable than similar plans offered by Choice Home Warranty and American Home Shield.
+Select Home Warranty offers three plans that are all more affordable than similar plans offered by American Home Shield.
+Select also includes roof-leak repair coverage in every plan, and the provider offers generous cooling and heating systems coverage and a low $75 service call fee.

 Pros & Cons